cppietime/SLAV_parser/README.md

 ## I/O and utility functions

 The slavio.h include file adds a handful of useful utility and I/O functions, such as extended random number generation, endian-agnostic file I/O, and simple image processing.
 Run `make io_shared` or `io_static` to compile the necessary libraries.

+## Big integers

+The bigint.h header includes functions and datatypes for arbitrary-precision big integers and fixed-point numbers, as well as some rudimentary encryption (not practical).
+Run `make slavint_shared` or `slavint_static` to compile the libraries.